Swimming in Lake Windermere – Everything You Need to Know

 Lake Windermere draws hundreds of thousands of visitors each year with its clear waters and stunning mountain views.

-Wild swimming in the lake is increasingly popular, yet the lake has cold temperatures and other more serious risks that need to be considered before taking a dip.
+Wild swimming in the lake is increasingly popular, yet the lake has cold temperatures and other serious risks to consider before taking a dip.

 This post covers all the important factors you need to know for a safe and enjoyable swim in this famous Lake District lake.